Emacs Package Archive Statistics

 (ace-jump-mode ag auto-compile auto-indent-mode autopair ...)

 I needed to get more information about those packages.
-I looked at where list-packages gets that information from.
-It seems that package-archive-contents is a list of cons cells:
+I looked at

 (org-plus-contrib .